Please take the time to go over some of our managerial approaches and how we provide our service to you and your loved ones

 Supervisions are delivered to staff monthly, on the job observations are done daily and quarterly team meetings are in place to discuss customers needs and development etc. staff are encouraged to communicate with seniors and management daily, to update us of anything new or discuss ongoing concerns.

-All staff are fully trained in Administration of Medication and follow Pathways medication procedure which is regulary discussed in supervisions and team meetings.
-Depending on customer needs, we have been specially trained to the highest standard i.e Peg feeding, controlled medication, etc. Mars sheets and medication is monitored closely to ensure staff are complying to Pathways medication procedure.
+All staff are fully trained in Administration of Medication and follow Pathways medication procedure which is regularly discussed in supervisions and team meetings.
+Depending on customer needs, we have been specially trained to the highest standard i.e. Peg feeding, controlled medication, etc. Mars sheets and medication is monitored closely to ensure staff are complying to Pathways medication procedure.
 Staff are given Medication training refreshers annually.

 Pathways to Opportunities management will meet with the customer and their family to gather lots of information about the individual which will include: Health, welfare, communication, home environment, medication, manual handling, feeding, finance and any other needs or wishes.
 We are very respectful of cultural needs and wishes when putting care plans together.
 Pathways to Opportunities will then ensure a detailed care plan is put into place so that the support staff team are clear about their roles and responsibilities, and the customer and family can clearly see what is being delivered from us.

 All of our service users are provided with a communication book.
 This is provided so that families and carers are aware of what has gone on during the day and whether there has been any issues or incidents.
-This is a good form of communication as families/carers can also write information in the book that they wish to share with staff/management.
 This enables staff to communicate well with others, informing colleagues of what has been done, what needs to be done, any problems etc.

 All our staff are made aware of professional boundaries during supervisions and team meetings.
 We are aware of the importance of building a positive rapport with all our customers.
 However we are aware of maintaining professional boundaries.